 These two pictures are shown side by side in the Andrei Pozdeev museum.
 The museum caption reads: “(Left) The artist Eugen Stepanovich Kobytev the day he went to the front in 1941.
 (Right) In 1945 when he returned”.
-This the human face after four years of war.
+This is the human face after four years of war.
 The first picture looks at you, the second one looks through you.

 In 1941 he was a young man ready to start his creative life as an artist when Germany attacked the Soviet Union and he had to join the Army.
 Four years later, the difference in his face is striking.
-A thin and tired face, deep wrinkles, a troubled stare, this man was completely changed after witnessing 4 years of a no-rule war in the Eastern Front.
+A thin and tired face, deep wrinkles, a troubled stare, this man was completely changed after witnessing 4 years of a no-rule war on the Eastern Front.

 His passion was painting especially portraits and panoramas from daily life.
-The dream for a higher artistic education came true in 1936 when he started studying at the Kyiv State Art Institute in Ukraine.
+The dream of a higher artistic education came true in 1936 when he started studying at the Kyiv State Art Institute in Ukraine.

 The new artist voluntarily became a soldier and enlisted in one of the artillery regiments of the Red Army.
-The regiment was engaged in a fierce battle to protect the small town of Pripyat, which lies between Kiev and Kharkiv.
+The regiment was engaged in a fierce battle to protect the small town of Pripyat, which lies between Kyiv and Kharkiv.

 Built on the grounds of what used to be a brick factory, the Khorol camp had only one barracks; it was half-rotten and rested on posts that were leaning to one side.
 It was the only shelter from the autumn rains and storms.

-After the Second World War ended, he was awarded the Hero of the Soviet Union medal for his excellent military service during the battles for liberation of Smila and Korsun in Ukraine.
+After the Second World War ended, he was awarded the Hero of the Soviet Union medal for his excellent military service during the battles for the liberation of Smila and Korsun in Ukraine.

 The Thousand Yard Stare

 The first sign of Post-Traumatic Stress Disorder (PTSD) in many cases, it defined as “a vacant or unfocused gaze into the distance, seen as characteristic of a war-weary or traumatized soldier”, by Oxford dictionaries.